devmobileaim/cordovasenseconnector/README.md

 - cordova build android
 You have a project that you can edit or compile with XCode command line.

+## iOS - Simulator
+To run your application on the simulator, you need to enable the `Keychaing Sharing` capability.

+* In Xcode, open the `Capabilities` of your application project and search for `Keychain Sharing`
+* Turn on the `Keychain Sharing` capability

 ## iOS - Use the debugger
 With the default SENSE SDK, the debugger is not usable.
 To enable the debug mode, you need to install the debug version of the SENSE SDK.